-- J. Paved Streets and Parking Areas.
-All streets and parking areas within a development site shall be paved in accordance with Article 21 and internally landscaped in accordance with Article 21A herein.
-All paved perimeters, including but not limited to, drives, parking lot, and landscaped islands shall be protected by raised concrete curb and gutter pursuant to Section 21.04E of this Ordinance.
-If carports or other covered or enclosed parking spaces are provided the exterior materials of such structures including the roof shall be the same or similar to the exterior materials of the principal buildings.
-Updated 9-1-2019 Ord.
-No. 2019-10 - K. Vehicular Access.
+J. Paved Streets and Parking Areas.

+All streets and parking areas within a development site shall be paved in accordance with Section 21 and internally landscaped in accordance with Article 21A herein.
+All parking lot perimeters and landscaped islands shall be protected by concrete curbing, parking blocks or similar methods.
+If carports or other covered or enclosed parking spaces are provided the exteriors materials of such structures including the roof shall be the same or similar to the exterior materials of the principal buildings.

+K. Vehicular Access.
 Each development shall be provided with safe and convenient vehicular access from abutting public streets or roads to each lot or parking area.
 Such access shall be provided by hard surfaced paved streets.
 Each development shall provide direct access to a public street and shall provide a continuous route of travel throughout the development without driving parking areas.
 The Planning Commission may require two (2) separated access points to public streets where such is determined necessary for public safety.

 - L. Street Width.
 Private two-way streets shall be paved to a width of twenty-four (24) feet. - M. Lighting.
 Each development shall be provided with lighting to illuminate all parking bays, streets, sidewalks and non-motorized pedestrian access walks.
 Lighting fixtures shall reflect the character of the development with post lighting along all pedestrian walkways and "box type" lighting for parking areas.
 All lighting shall be designed to illuminate the ground without shining in windows or onto adjacent streets. - N. Landscape Maintenance.
 All grass within a development shall be kept mowed, shrubbery trimmed and the site landscaped in a neat and attractive manner. - O. Building Separation.
-Any two (2) multiple family structures on the same lot shall be separated from each other by a distance equal to the height of the taller building, but not less than twenty (20) feet. - P. Design Expectations.
+Any two (2) multiple family structures on the same lot shall be separated from each other by a distance equal to the height of the taller building, but not less than twenty

+(20) feet.

+P. Design Expectations.
 All development designs must create a community feel with uniqueness and creativity specific to each development.
 Special attention must be given to building architecture that creates a sense of place and individual identity and reflects the intended neighborhood character.
 The proposal shall include a narrative that describes how the proposed development interconnects with the townships commercial service areas.
 Parking must be buffered and screened from all existing or proposed transportation corridors.
 Entrances to the developments must create distinctive gateways using landscape accents and/or signage walls that create a sense of arrival and ownership.
 Emphasis on safe and convenient pedestrian corridors is a priority.